The iPad and other Apple devices that use the new iOS7 operating system (iPod Touch and iPhone) recently received some updates in accessibility.

 Go to Settings > General > Accessibility and you have a few options to change the way your screen looks.
 You can Zoom to magnify the entire screen.
 It takes a somewhat complicated move (once turned on in your settings, you need to double-tap with three fingers in order to zoom in), but if you can help you child learn to control the zoom it can be a really powerful tool (unfortunately AssistiveTouch doesn't seem to be able to pull off the three-fingered double tap for you).
 In iBooks it's a terrific way of showing a child with low vision what the illustrations are and because of how sweetly it functions, you or your child can move through the pictures smoothly, enlarged as required, to find out things like how sad Eyore's face looks or how big Pooh's tummy is.

-In the same area in your settings, you can also turn on Large Text (to increase just the text font size), or change the screen to White on Black (for more contrast).
+In the same area in your settings, you can also Invert Colors (for more contrast), or under General settings you can turn on Large Type (to increase just the text font size).

 VoiceOver is the built in screenreader that comes with all Apple products.
-VoiceOver was updated for iOS5 and now comes with a new voice and more options, like configuring how you want VoiceOver to handle describing images on your screen.
-You can also now toggle VoiceOver on and off with a simple triple-click of the home button.
+VoiceOver was updated for iOS5 and now comes with a new voice and more options, like configuring how you want VoiceOver to handle describing images on your screen as well as customizable gestures you can use to control VoiceOver through the touch screen.
+You can also now toggle VoiceOver on and off with a simple triple-click of the home button (to set this up you need to go into Settings > General > Accessibility > Triple-click the Home Button) or, better yet, ask Siri to do it for you on the iPhone.

 If VoiceOver is too much for you and you just want the iPad to read a word or phrase here and there, you can activate Speak Selection.
 Go to Settings > General > Accessibility > Speak Selection and turn Speak Selection on.
 Now you can highlight any text in any app and you'll be given the option to hear it spoken (as seen to the right).
 Just tap on the "Speak" button to hear your selection.